astromatic/sextractor/src/levmar/README.txt

 GENERAL
-This is levmar, a copylefted C/C++ implementation of the Levenberg-Marquardt non-linear least squares algorithm. levmar includes double and single precision LM versions, both with analytic and finite difference approximated jacobians. levmar also has some support for constrained non-linear least squares, allowing linear equation and box constraints.
-You have the following options regarding the solution of the underlying augmented normal
+This is levmar, a copylefted C/C++ implementation of the Levenberg-Marquardt non-linear least squares algorithm. levmar includes double and single precision LM versions, both with analytic and finite difference approximated Jacobians. levmar also has some support for constrained non-linear least squares, allowing linear equation, box and linear inequality constraints.
+The following options regarding the solution of the underlying augmented normal equations are offered:
-equations:

 1) Assuming that you have LAPACK (or an equivalent vendor library such as ESSL, MKL, NAG, ...) installed, you can use the included LAPACK-based solvers (default).

-2) If you don't have LAPACK or decide not to use it, undefine HAVE_LAPACK in lm.h and a LAPACK-free, LU-based linear systems solver will by used.
+2) If you don't have LAPACK or decide not to use it, undefine HAVE_LAPACK in levmar.h and a LAPACK-free, LU-based linear systems solver will by used.
 Also, the line setting the variable LAPACKLIBS in the Makefile should be commented out.